basharatphd/basharatphd.github.io/_pages/students.md

 # Current/Former Students and Lab Members
 - Please follow this link to the Lab's team roster (past students, post-docs, researchers and visitors):
 [Lab Roster!](/labroster/)
-- Do you want to be part of the team?; please read on below!!! *** I have compiled this information to save both YOU and me time, don't contact me if you haven't read this; I will reply to you asking if you have read this anyway. ***
+- Do you want to be part of the team?; please read on below!!! ***I have compiled this information to save both YOU and me time, don't contact me if you haven't read this; I will reply to you asking if you have read this anyway!***

 ---------------------------